 Dracaenas are sensitive to fluoride and may develop scorched or brittle leaves if overexposed.
-Penn State Extension recommends avoiding potting mixtures that contain high amounts of perlite and fertilizers that contain superphosphate.
-If tapwater has high fluoride levels, use rainwater or demineralized water.
-If yellowish or tan leaf spots occur at the base of leaves, then take extra care not to splash the foliage with water.
-Clemson Cooperative Extension states that dracaenas rarely develop disease, though watering to the point of flooding can cause root rot.
+Avoid potting mixtures that contain high amounts of perlite and fertilizers that contain superphosphate.
+If your tap water has high fluoride levels, use rainwater or demineralized water.
+If yellowish or tan leaf spots occur at the base of leaves, take extra care not to splash the foliage with water.

 - Greenhouse Grower: Fabulous Foliage